clay/clay-reindexer/README.md

 Each file in the handlers folder:

 * Should have a name matching a component name, e.g. `clay-paragraph.js`.
-* Should export a function that return, streams, or a returns a Promise that resolves with an object that will be assigned to the Elastic document.
+* Should export a function that return, streams, or a returns a Promise that resolves with an object.
+This object will be merged into the Elastic document.

-This exported function has a signature of `ref`, `data`, `site`, reflecting the URI of the component being processed, the component's data, and the `site` object, which reflects the data stored in the `sites` index.
+This exported function has a signature of `ref`, `data`, `site`, reflecting the URI of the component being processed, the component's data, and the `site` object `{name, slug, host, path, port, assetDir, assetPath, mediaPath, siteIcon}`.

 ### Example